ljreaux/meadtools-nextjs-migration/README.md

 - Follow the existing code style (I use the default Prettier config to maintain consistency).
 - Ensure all new features are documented.
 - Test your changes before submitting a pull request.

+#### German Only pages

+- Any `.mdx` files places in the `germanOnlyPages` folder will be automatically added as a page only accessible on the german locale `/de`.
+- The name of any page added in this folder will be the name of the route.
+This includes any nested folders, but be sure that the file name is set to what you want the route to be called.
+  - example `germanOnlyPages/welcome/example.mdx` will be displayed at `/de/welcome/example`.
+  - **Note:** Any files that with names that conflict with already existing routes will not overwrite existing routes.
+- `.mdx` files support standard GitHub-flavored Markdown with additional functionality for rendering React components.
+They will be displayed as HTML with styling consistent with the rest of the application.

 ## License